The Block Editor

 Lists

-The fourth icon in the Insert Bar, which looks like a list of 3 dots and dashes, inserts a List into the block.
+The fifth option in the list of block types allows you to insert a List block.
 A list can be unordered, which uses bulletpoints for each item, or ordered, which adds a number to each item, starting from one and ascending.

-After clicking on the list icon any text already present in the block will be converted to the first item in the list, whereas if there is no content in the block only the first bulletpoint or number will be added, ready for your text.
+After creating a list, the first bulletpoint or number will be added, ready for your text.
 To add more items to the list, simply press enter when the cursor is active in the block; this will create a new item underneath the existing one.
 To delete a item, you can use the backspace key as normal; once you reach the beginning of the line it will remove the current bulletpoint or number.

-The fifth icon in the Insert Bar, which looks like a quotation mark, converts your block to a Quotation.
+The sixth option in the list of block types inserts a Quotation block.
 This block adds styling to highlight the text as a quote, and also adds an additional field where you can place the Quote Author.
 Note that the exact styling of the block will differ depending on the theme that you are using.

 After clicking the quotation icon, you will see two fields; Quote Text and Quote Author.
 As you'd expect, the quote content itself should be added to the Quote Text field, and the attribution name in the Quote Author field.